jalexine/SPSS/README.md

 ## Reproducing the Study

-To reproduce the studies and results presented in the scientific report, follow the steps below using Snakemake.

-#### Running the Full Workflow

-To run the complete workflow and reproduce the results in the scientific report, use the following command:
+To run the complete workflow to reproduce the results in the scientific report, use the following command:

 ### Steps